 - □ A high school diploma or GED - Possesses proficiency in English and basic math as determined by the pre-entrance examination.
-Must successfully pass the pre-entrance examination with a score of 80% or greater. - □ Submit documentation of a safe to work exam and negative drug test by medical provider.
-This is performed by Convenient MD.
+Must successfully pass the pre-entrance examination with a score of 80% or greater.

 If participating in an optional Pharmacy externship, the following will also be required: